All Waiver and Release Documents are due on or before the camper's participation date.

 - Cancellation fees will apply.

 Dan Monson has rebuilt the Long Beach State basketball program in his seven seasons with the Beach.

-Monson has taken a program that won just six games in his first season at LBSU to three Big West titles, six straight top three finishes, two NIT appearances and a trip to the 2012 NCAA Tournament.
+Monson has taken a program that won just six games in his first season at LBSU to three Big West titles, seven top three finishes, three NIT appearances and a trip to the 2012 NCAA Tournament.

-Long Beach State has averaged over 20 wins per season over the last four years, and those wins have come while Monson's teams have played the nation's toughest non-conference schedule in each of those four seasons.
+Long Beach State has averaged over 20 wins per season over the last six years, and those wins have come while Monson's teams have played the nation's toughest non-conference schedule in each of those six seasons.